-The Boyertown resident began working with copper about a year ago, seeking something therapeutic to help manage depression that caused him to leave his job as a third grade teacher.
-'I felt useless," he recalled' After taking a four-hour introductory ornament making class, he said, "I was hooked.
+The Boyertown, PA resident began working with copper about a year ago, seeking something therapeutic to help manage depression that caused him to leave his job as a third grade teacher.
+"I felt useless," he recalled.
+After taking a four-hour introductory ornament making class, he said, "I was hooked.

 One of his first efforts was a flower.
 "I thought a rose would be cool." he said.